-RCT has good infrastructure and connectivity to the A470, A465 and M4, with the Cambrian Way (A470) connecting RCT to Cardiff and Newport in the South, Swansea in the West and northwards through to the Midlands, travelling through some of the most scenic landscapes Wales has to offer.
+RCT has good infrastructure and connectivity to the A470 (Cambrian Way), A465 and M4, enabling convenient links to Cardiff and Newport in the South, Swansea in the West and northwards through to the Midlands, travelling through some of the most scenic landscapes Wales has to offer.
 Destinations such as Bristol & Bath are within an hour and a half catchment of RCT and the A465 connects RCT to Abergavenny, Monmouth, and the Midlands positioning RCT favourably within the Cardiff Capital Region.